WebRTCventures/callstats-opentok-shim/README.md

 ## Callstat OpenTok Shim

+Track stats of your OpenTok/TokBox sessions using Callstats.

 ### Instructions

 Just include the `dist/callstats-opentok-shim.min.js` file in your page after the Callstats script.
 (RequireJS support coming soon).